 Safety Note: Keep in mind that San Jose is a capital city- it bustles with activity and pickpockets.
 Keep your belongings close and your eyes peeled for suspicious activity.
 If something doesn’t feel right- it isn’t.

-Parks and Outdoor Spaces in San Jose, Costa Rica
+Great Parks & Outdoor Space in San Jose, Costa Rica

 12. San Jose Amusement Park (Parque Diversiones)